DeveloperLx/macOS_Development_Tutorials_translation/OS X View Controllers Tutorial.md

         <em>
             ViewController.swift
         </em>
-        and add a these properties inside the
+        and add these properties inside the
         <em>
             ViewController
         </em>